shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenControllerV2.0_2.5.md

 <a name="assumption"/>
 ###System Assumptions (External Dependencies)

- - The communication channel between end user and keystone is SSL protected.
+ - The communication channel between end user (client) and Keystone sever is SSL/TLS protected.
  - Only V2.0 API is covered in this doc.

 ###Security Objective

--   Authentication of user
+1. Issuance of integrity protected Token
--	Validate the authenticity of the token
+2. Validate the integrity of Token
+3. Avalability of service
+4. Authentication of user (desired property is mutual authentication)
--	Issuance of consistent and integrity protected token revocation list
+5. Issuance of integrity protected token revocation list
+6. Auditablity of requset/response
+7. User data integrity check
+.. * username, tenant, domain, token_id length check
+.. * whitelist/black list check